Product · Entry level · Updated July 2026

 Product work hides under other job titles

-Support queues, ops rotations, QA, campus consulting: these are discovery and prioritization wearing different name tags.
+Support queues, ops rotations, QA, campus consulting: all of them contain real discovery and prioritization work.
 The example's lead role is product operations, but look at what the bullets claim: synthesizing 1,400 tickets a month into a report that changes planning, and two shipped fixes traced back to it.
-That's the influence-without-authority loop APM interviews probe for, demonstrated from a seat that cost nothing to get.
+That's the influence-without-authority loop APM interviews probe for.

 The reframing rule: keep your real title, then write bullets about the most product-shaped fraction of the job.
 Don't inflate what you were called; inflate the resolution on what you actually did.